CosmoLike/cocoa/Cocoa/external_modules/code/README.md

     export CLASS_GIT_COMMIT="8df566c1ff2d0b3e40e106567c435575aea337be"
     export CLASS_NAME="class_public"

-As long as your new CAMB/CLASS makefiles are not altered to the extend that the `.patch` files located on `camb_changes`, and also listed above, fail, that is all what is needed.
+As long as your new CAMB/CLASS makefiles are not altered to the extent that the `.patch` files located on `camb_changes`, and also listed above, fail, that is all what is needed.

 ## Switching the default CAMB/CLASS (the not-so-easy way) <a name="appendix_new_camb_class_medium"></a>

-If users want to create their own `setup_camb.sh` and `compile_camb.sh` scripts, so they can work seamless with multiple modified Boltznman codes, then they need to follow the steps below.
-Here, we assume the users want to create a new modified CAMB, named CAMBQ (the modified class case is similar).
+If users want to create their own `setup_camb.sh` and `compile_camb.sh` scripts so they can work seamlessly with multiple modified Boltznman codes, they need to follow the steps below.
+Here, we assume the users want to create a new modified CAMB named CAMBQ (the modified class case is similar).

 **Step :one::** Copy the setup and compile scripts.